aleksandracodes/CI_PP4_Workout_Planner/README.md

 6. I want to delete my plan if no longer needed
 7. I want to see feedback messages so that I know that my plan was created, edited or deleted
 8. I want to be able to view previous plans to help me prepare the following week’s workout
-9. I want to find inspiration for my workouts
+9. I want to find inspiration for my workouts and be able to use search option to find a particular exercise
 10. As a returning user, I want to log in to the app to see my current plans

 ### Site Owner